TheDLCrimson/thedlcrimson/README.md

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->

-You can contact me here: thedlcrimson22@gmail.com
+You can contact me here: thedlcrimson22@gmail.com or DM me on Discord: 22_crmsn